 - What measures are being taken for the safety of clients and staff?

 We have re-opened our lobby and have made masks optional for all clients.
 Our hospital has been under high volume, therefore, expect for all wellness visits and non-urgent surgeries to be scheduled at least a month out to accommodate for sick and injured patients.
 Food and medication can still be picked up as usual.
 When arriving for an appointment or to pick up food or medication you may make your way to the lobby where a member of our staff will be happy to assist you, or give us a call if you prefer curbside services.

 An additional service we now offer is tele-medicine via text message or email with an additional charge.
 You can send us pictures or videos that Doctor will examine and determine the next course of action

 - How do I get a refill?

 As usual we ask that you call ahead to request a refill.
-We will accept payment over the phone.
-To pick up, call from the parking lot and the medication will be delivered curbside.
-Our online pharmacy is also available for prescription requests, which will then be delivered to your home.
+We will accept payment over the phone, can send a text message through a secure link or collect payment at time of pickup.
+Our online store is also available for prescription and food requests, which will then be delivered to your home.

 - Can my pet get the coronavirus?

 According to the World Health Organization, despite the one case of a positive test result in a dog in Hong Kong, there is no evidence that COVID-19 can be transmitted from a dog, cat, or any pet.
 There has unfortunately been an uptick of owner surrenders at some shelters due to coronavirus fears.
 Please know that these actions are unwarranted and unnecessary to protect your health.